Nab-88/social-graphs-and-interactions/index.md

 #### 3. Books

-We downloaded the three books from J.R.R Tolkien from [this website.](https://archive.org/) Here you can download the books we used for our project.
+We downloaded the three books by J.R.R Tolkien from [this website.](https://archive.org/) Here you can download the books we used for our project.
 - [Book 1 - The Fellowship of the Ring](https://github.com/Nab-88/social-graphs-and-interactions/blob/master/datasets/LOTR1_book_CLEAN.txt)
 - [Book 2 - The Two Towers](https://github.com/Nab-88/social-graphs-and-interactions/blob/master/datasets/LOTR3_book_CLEAN.txt)